 In addition, you might want to consider installing heaters and/or fans as an integral part of the roof design, especially if you’re going to use your outdoor kitchen year-round.
 In all cases, of course, it’s extremely important to ensure that there’s adequate ventilation for cooking, allowing grill smoke to escape and avoid overheating.

 There are as many designs for outdoor kitchen roofs as there are designers, and apart from budgetary considerations, much depends on your personal taste.
 One common principle, though, is that the outdoor kitchen should feel like an extension of the house, an effect that can be achieved by matching salient architectural details and materials (e.g., in-roof tiles, support columns and veneers).

 However, if your taste runs more to contrasts, you may opt to use different materials and choose a style that stands out from your main residence.
 The key, of course, is to find what works for you and to collaborate with your contractor to achieve the ideal blend of form and function.

 Especially if you’re contemplating erecting a full roof made from solid materials, the size and topography of your property will be a significant factor.
 Depending on whether your outdoor kitchen is freestanding or attached to your house, the roof will require two or more columns to provide adequate support.
 You will also need to install footings wherever the support columns are going to be placed.

-And, since the roof will be serving as a barrier between you and the rain (remember the rain?), you will need to have a drainage system to direct the water away from you house and your outdoor kitchen.
-Finally, most properties have setbacks that determine exactly where you are allowed to build, and it’s extremely important to be aware of these limitations before beginning to work on building a patio roof.
+And, since the roof will be serving as a barrier between you and the rain (remember the rain?), you will need to have a drainage system to direct the water away from you house and your outdoor kitchen area.
+Finally, most properties have setbacks that determine exactly where you are allowed to build, and it’s essential to be aware of these limitations before beginning to work on building a patio roof.